 Disclaimer: The article below includes partner links.
 I receive a financial compensation from people clicking on them.
 This happens at no cost to you and helps me cover some of the expenses of running this website.

 So, you’ve landed at Suvharnabhumi.
 You’ve navigated through the Kafkaesque torment that is Immigration, and you’ve retrieved what may or may not be your suitcase.
 As you stand in the sweltering heat outside the passenger concourse, you breathe a giddy sigh of relief.
 You made it!
 You’re at large in Bangkok, one of the world’s great cities.
-Yet, as you try and interpret the enigma that is your hotel address from your crumpled-up Agoda booking (just what is a soi exactly?), you find yourself wondering, with no small amount of dread – what next?
+Yet, as you try and interpret the enigma that is your hotel address from your crumpled-berp Agoda booking (just what is a soi exactly?), you find yourself wondering, with no small amount of dread – what next?
 How do you bypass the city’s sprawling network of superhighways and dizzying webs of back-alleys to arrive at your new temporary home with your body and wallet (mostly) intact?

 Heads up: I'm very detailed.
 This article is approximately a 63 minute read.
 No time?
 No worries.
 You can email the ad-free version of this article to yourself and read it later.

 Thankfully, Bangkok has no shortage of transportation to get you from point A to point B and beyond, spanning land, air and water, for just about every price range and degree of comfort imaginable.
 From pickup trucks to limousines, long-tail boats to luxury cruise ships.